 Vitamin D supplements are available both over-the-counter or as a prescription from your doctor.
 However, if you take too much vitamin D, it can become toxic.
 Symptoms of toxicity include appetite loss, weight loss, excess urination, and heart palpitations.
 Long-term effects of toxicity can damage your heart, blood vessels, and kidneys.
 If you are taking steroid medications or weight-loss drugs, avoid taking vitamin D supplementation because of potential drug-drug interactions. (x) Therefore, if you plan to supplement your diet with vitamin D, consult with your physician before taking any amount of the supplement.

 Where to Buy Natural Supplements for Ear Infections?

 You can purchase these natural supplements at BulkSupplements.com.
 The company is an industry-leading manufacturer and distributor for pure dietary supplements.
 BulkSupplements.com is not just a consumer brand.
 It also supplies pure ingredients to other food and supplement brands to make their products.
 All products at BulkSupplements.com are manufactured and tested according to current and proper manufacturing practices.

 Are you interested in trying these natural supplements?
 Contact BulkSupplements.com to place an order.

 The Bottom Line

-However, permanent hearing loss can come as a result.
+However, permanent hearing loss can result if you have chronic ear infections.
 And though natural remedies can be a great way to promote your health, always talk with your doctor before starting a home treatment.